hmrc/marginal-relief-calculator-backend/README.md

 |------|----|-------------|----------|-------------|
 |200| OK| AssociatedCompaniesRequirement as JSON| | |

-When successful, the result can either be calculations for a single year or two years (when accounting period spans multiple years and there is change in rates/thresholds)
+When successful, the result can either be NotRequired, OnePeriod or TwoPeriod results.
+When the requirement is for one period (OnePeriod type), the calculate request expects the associated companies value via the associatedCompanies query param.
+When the requirement is for two notional periods (TwoPeriod type), the calculate request expected associated companies via associatedCompaniesFY1 and associatedCompaniesFY2 parameters.
+Note that one period may be retuned when the accounting period falls in a single financial year or one of the notional accounting periods falls under
+Marginal Relief year.

 *Not Required*